pauldu1/Diamond-Price-Prediction-in-SAS/README.md

 *	Predictive Analysis

 ## Importing Data
-There are two diamond datasets - one is historical data named diamonds.csv and the other new diamond named new_diamonds.csv.
+There are two diamond datasets - one is historical data named diamonds.csv and the other new diamond data named new_diamonds.csv.

 CSV files are loaded with **proc import** and **macro**.
-There is an unnamed column (var1), therefore, a new rec_id field is created and var1 is dropped.
+There is an unnamed column (var1).
+A new rec_id field is created and var1 is dropped.

 Suppose the library is defined as “project”, diamonds.csv in training folder and new_diamonds.csv in the test folder.